 The Saudi Arabian courts system is currently going through major reforms under a new Judiciary Regulation and a new Board of Grievances Regulation, which were both enacted under Royal Decree No. M/78 of 19th Ramadan 1428 Hejra corresponding to 1st October 2007 Gregorian.
-However, it has taken time for these reforms to be implemented, and there is not at present a clear date when the Board of Grievances will lose its commercial jurisdiction.

 Of the statutory tribunals, the most important by far is the Board of Grievances.
 Its jurisdiction includes disputes involving the Saudi Arabian government and government agencies (judicial review of administrative action and government contract disputes), most types of commercial cases, the enforcement of foreign judgments and arbitral awards.
 The President of the Board of Grievances holds the rank of a government minister.
 It is a superior court in all but name.
 Under the judicial reforms, the commercial jurisdiction of the Board of Grievances will be transferred to commercial courts within the Shari'a Courts structure.